Best Docusign alternatives: Pricing, pros & cons, use cases

 Integration capabilities

 Electronic signatures rarely operate in isolation.
-Integrations with key applications like Workday, SharePoint, and Salesforce can ensure your workflow aligns with other lines of business and your data remains clean and consistent across applications.
+Integrations with key applications like Salesforce, SharePoint, Google Drive, and Box can ensure your workflow aligns with other lines of business and your data remains clean and consistent across applications.
 These applications are nearly ubiquitous at the enterprise level, so alignment across them can create significant efficiencies.

 Further, electronic signature processes often start in one line of business and expand to others.
 Selecting a vendor with the right integrations helps the solution grow with the organization.